query_builder#

 enforce()

-Enforce a Constraint on the current table.
+Enforces a Constraint on the table.

 get_groups()